 One of the most important components of this course is your study time.
 Throughout the course we will introduce new concepts and review old ones in class.
 Language acquisition takes time because it is a skill learned by sheer memorization, practice, and review.
-If you have not learned Tuesday's lesson, Thursday's lesson will hardly make sense.
+It is also cumulative: if you have not learned Wednesday's lesson, Friday's lesson will hardly make sense.
 So it is essential to plan to study several hours outside of class every week.
 We will give you all the assistance we can, but it is important to keep in mind that the class and tutoring sessions will not help you without disciplined individual study habits!

-1) Attendance and Class Participation (10% of final grade)
+1) Attendance and Class Participation (5% of final grade)